nbriannl/Oboeru/README.md

 I have yet to make a `requirements.txt`, but this project uses `pandas` to load the vocabulary excel file into the program. `pip install panda` should do fine.

 Ensure that the font used in the console can print asian fonts, such as MS Gothic, MS Mincho or NSimSun.
+You can change this via **Properties > Font > Font**

 Download or clone the repo